troyhill/coreCT/README.md

 ### About **coreCT**

-**coreCT** is an R package for programmatic analysis of CT-scanned sediment cores, to rapidly convert Hounsfield Units to material classes (e.g., peat, root/rhizome, sand) and quantify their masses and volumes.
+**coreCT** is an R package for programmatic analysis of sediment cores that have been digitized by computed tomography.
+The package converts Hounsfield Units to material classes (e.g., peat, root/rhizome, sand) and quantifies component masses and volumes.
 To get started quickly, check out the package vignette:

   - [vignette: 	Using the coreCT package](https://cran.r-project.org/web/packages/coreCT/vignettes/Using_coreCT.html)